What are the time limits for filing a complaint of employment discrimination?

 During the investigation, the Department acts as a neutral fact-finder, gathering evidence to determine whether the Complainant's allegations can be proven.
 The Department does not represent either the Complainant or the Respondent.
 If the investigation establishes that there is evidence to support the Complainant's allegations, and the parties do not reach a settlement, the case is forwarded to the Department's Legal Division to review for potential litigation.
 The Department has a staff of attorneys who prepare and litigate cases in court.
 When the Department decides to litigate a case, it files a civil complaint in the name of the Department of Fair Employment and Housing against the employer.
 The Department attorneys represent the Department, not the individual Complainant.
 Though the assigned Department attorney is not the Complainant's personal legal advisor, the Complainant's interests are paramount in the litigation, and the Complainant is given 100% of any remedies recovered, with the exception of attorney fees and costs.
 The Department does not charge complainants attorney fees or expert witness fees (although it can ask the court to order the employer to pay them when the DFEH is the prevailing party in litigation), nor does it take a percentage of any award or settlement.

 Under California law, an employer must provide up to four months disability leave for pregnant employees.
-If more than four months of leave is provided for other types of temporary disabilities, the same leave must me made available to employees who are disabled due to pregnancy, childbirth, or a related medical condition.
+“Four months” means the number of days the employee would normally work within four calendar months (one-third of a year equaling 17 1/3 weeks, If the leave is taken continuously.
+If more than four months of leave is provided for other types of temporary disabilities, the same leave must be made available to employees who are disabled due to pregnancy, childbirth, or a related medical condition.
 Pregnancy leave is required only when a woman is actually disabled.
 This includes time off needed for prenatal care, severe morning sickness, doctor-ordered bed rest, childbirth, recovery from childbirth, and related medical conditions.

 An eligible employee may take a job-protected leave of absence for the birth of a child for purposes of bonding, for placement of a child in the employee's family for adoption or foster care, for the serious health condition of the employee's child, parent, or spouse, and for the employee's own serious health condition.
 The leave may total up to 12 workweeks in a 12-month period.
 It does not need to be taken in one continuous period of time.